 2. Create a Dedicated Working Space

 For Trello’s team, employees must each have a dedicated space for working.
 This space includes a desk, chair, quiet room, and a door that closes.
 Employees cannot work from their kitchen, couch, coffee shop, etc. From a noisy atmosphere that is not suitable for video meetings or calls to a sketchy internet connection, public spaces are often unreliable locations.
-In addition, all team members must have dedicated childcare to ensure they are giving their work undivided attention.
+In addition, all team members must have dedicated childcare to ensure they give their work undivided attention.

 3. Default to Over-Communicating